getsentry/rfcs/text/0092-replay-issue-creation.md

 We create a set of detectors on the backend.
 When a detector is activated we publish to the issue creation topic.

+The SDK will update the recording breadcrumbs to include a "Slow Click" breadcrumb event type.
+The ingest server will use that event type to make an issue creation decision.

 **Pros:**

 1. Does not use quota.